gemzio/http-client/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/gemz/http-client.svg?style=flat-square)](https://packagist.org/packages/gemz/http-client)

-Gemz Http Client is a thin Symfony Http-Client wrapper to provide an easy development experience for most use cases.
-Comes with easy to use multiplexing and concurrent requests.
+Gemz Http Client is a thin [Symfony Http-Client](https://github.com/symfony/http-client) wrapper to provide an easy development experience for most use cases.
+Comes with easy to use asynchronous and concurrent requests.

 If you need more functionality, just use [Guzzle](https://github.com/guzzle/guzzle) or [Symfony](https://github.com/symfony/http-client) clients.